kristinemlarson/gnssrefl/docs/pages/tracks.md

 ## Overview

 A **track** is one of the repeating sky paths a satellite traces through the elevation mask.
 A single satellite produces many distinct tracks.
-An **arc** (see the [extract_arcs page](extract_arcs.md)) is one observation of one track; arcs from different days which share a track can be tagged with a common `track_id`.
+An **arc** (see the [extract_arcs page](extract_arcs.md)) is one observation from a track; arcs from different days which share a track can be tagged with a common `track_id` using this module.
 The figure below shows tracks produced by a single satellite from each constellation at MCHL, Australia.

 <img src="../_static/tracks_skyplot.png" width="700">